dgaydukov/cert-aws/files/sa.md

 3. create EC2
 4. ssh to ec2, install java, copy your jar file, and run it passing all env vars Quite a lot for a start.
 Imagine if we have a tool where you can just say that you want java app, mysql db, set env vars and upload jar file, and all infra would be built for you.
-Welcome beanstalk - aws service where you can say what you want and beanstalk will build all infrastructure for you.
+Welcome beanstalk - aws service where you can say what you want and beanstalk will build all infrastructure for you (using CloudFormation under the hood).
+After successful deployment you can see your rds/ec2/elb and configure them separately.
 Beanstalk - PaaS that mange deployment, provisioning, load-balancing, auto-scaling, health monitoring.
 Best suited when you need quickly deploy something and don't want to learn about other aws services.
-It keeps the provisioning of building blocks (EC2/RDS/ELB/Auto Scaling/CloudWatch), deployment of applications, and health monitoring abstracted from the user so they can just focus on writing code
+It keeps the provisioning of building blocks (EC2/RDS/ELB/Auto Scaling/CloudWatch), deployment of applications, and health monitoring abstracted from the user so they can just focus on writing code.
 You simply upload a `.war/.jar` (in case of java) file, and beanstalk run tomcat server for you and deploy your app.
 Yet developer has a right to manage all infrastructure provided by beanstalk.
-EB using cloudformation template that build your configuration.
-After successfull deployment you can see your rds/ec2/elb and configure them separately.
-Keep in mind that for prod deployment it's better to use your own cloudformation script and manage infra with it, eb is good for testing purposes, PoC.
+Keep in mind that for prod deployment it's better to use your own CloudFormation script and manage infra with it, eb is good for testing purposes, PoC.
 With EB you shouldn't worry about java installed on ec2, if you select java it would automatically install it into ec2 and use Corretto as jdk (same true for other popular env like node.js/tomcat and so on..)
-You can use EB with Docker, you deploy docker file or built image.
+You can use EB with Docker:
+* single - you deploy docker file or built image.
 Use this when you want one docker per ec2 instance.
 If docker instance crushed/killed EB would restart it automatically.
-You can use multicontainer Docker platform for EB, in this case eb would manage ecs cluster for you.
+* multicontainer - in this case eb would manage ecs cluster for you.
 So you don't need to manually create ecs and decide how many nodes should be running there.

 ###### DMS
 Database Migration Service - used for easy migration between different db (like from MySql to DynamoDB), and also for data replication.
-You can use dms to migrate any supported db into s3 using `csv/parquet` format.
+Use it to migrate any supported db into s3 using `csv/parquet` format.
 There are 2 types of conversion:
 * engine conversion - homogeneous, when source and target - same db (for example both are mysql)
 * SCT (Schema Conversion Tool) - heterogeneous, for converting between existing schemas To run migration you need:
-* create replication instance - instance that would run migration (download from source, transform, upload to destination) You can use multi-AZ deployment, in this case if during middle of migration your replication instance failed for some reason, migration would continue with failover instance.
+* create replication instance - instance that would run migration (download from source, transform, upload to destination).
+Use multi-AZ deployment, in this case if during middle of migration your replication instance failed for some reason, migration would continue with failover instance.
 Otherwise there is a risk that migration would be half-completed.
 You should put replication instance into the same vpc as your source or target, but you can use different vpc and connect them with vpc peering.
 * specify source and target endpoints
 * create & monitor tasks